Skip to content

 1. one payout date,

-2. one finance processing cycle,
+2. one payment processing cycle,

 3. one department payout run, or